Two frontiers, drawn at the same time.

 Crypto vaults

 The new primitive for capital on-chain: non-custodial, rules baked in, risk bounded.
 Staking loops, leverage, liquidation, carry.
-I write the SQL myself, so every number has a query behind it.
+The SQL is written by hand, so every number has a query behind it.

 AI agents